sonic-net/DASH/documentation/general/design/dash-architecture.md

  The following descriptions assume familiarity with the SONiC architecture and will describe DASH as incremental changes relative to traditional SONiC.
 Notice that DASH adds a new **SDN control plane** via **gNMI** in the **DASH container**.
-The following figure depicts DASH software stack.
+The following figure depicts the DASH software stack.

 ![dash-software-stack](./images/hld/dash-hld-software-stack.svg)